Back to Home Page

 Within a dozen years after the signing of the treaty there was already plenty of evidence to demonstrate that a mere political boundary, essentially a dotted line on a map, would not be sufficient in a practical sense, and that "Boots on the Ground" would be required to physically survey and mark it precisely to enforce its effectiveness.
 For the British Canadians, the ambiguity of the boundary presented an immediate concern after the Fraser River Gold Rush in 1857 when thousands of "potentially unruly" American miners began flooding the interior regions north of the 49th parallel, creating the potential for confusion or even conflict over disputes involving mineral claims, territorial rights or illegal squatting.
 Their concerns were exacerbated by subsequent discoveries of gold in the Cariboo in 1858, Rock Creek in 1859, and the Similkameen in 1860.
 All that aside, the colonial government could in reality benefit from customs duties, and the taxation and licensing of gold and mineral claims, and it was therefore important to clarify a precise definition of British territory.
 From the British Colonial Office perspective in London, a clear border was also deemed essential.
 Hopeful that their fledgling colonies might become economically self-sufficient as quickly as possible, the Brits encouraged them to implement a land settlement strategy to survey and sell crown lands and town site properties as a means of generating revenue.
 This couldn't be achieved without a clearly marked international boundary as a reference base line.

 Joint British and American Boundary Commissions were tasked to ultimately survey and mark the complete 49th Parallel Boundary stretching all the way across the Pacific Northwest and eastward across the prairies to the Lake of the Woods.
-The Northwest Commission began its survey in 1857, 10 years after the Oregon Treaty, while the prairie Northern Boundary Commission, as it turned out, was not to begin its survey until the Americans had sufficiently recovered from their costly civil war.
+The Northwest Commission began its survey in 1857, 10 years after the Oregon Treaty, while the prairie Northern Boundary Commission, as it turned out, was not to begin its survey across the prairies until 1871, (Link) after the Americans had sufficiently recovered from their costly civil war.

 The Americans appointed Archibald Campbell as their single Northwest Boundary Commissioner.
 The British appointed separate Commissioners for the maritime and land surveys; British Royal Navy officers, Capt.
 Prevost and Capt.
 Richards for the survey of the Strait of San Juan and the Puget Sound, and Col. J. S. Hawkins, Capt.
 R.W.
 Haig and Lieut.
 C. Wilson for the overland survey to the crest of the Rockies.
 Their instructions were to first locate the 49th parallel by astronomical observation, then to mark it on the ground by slashing swaths of forest and physically placing iron posts or stone cairns along a daunting 400 mile stretch of difficult terrain.
 The Americans and British parties were to periodically meet along the way to co-ordinate their survey strategy and cross-check the accuracy of their results.